JohanDotse/Bitcoin-Hold/readme.md

 # Bitcoin Hold
-By Bitcoin for 1000 SEK per month and hold it for 18 years.
-Start a 5 year payout 2043 via KF.
-There are 60 payouts in total.
+Buy Bitcoin for 1000 SEK per month and hold it until the year 2038.
+Then, start a five-year-long monthly payout, resulting in a total of 60 payouts.

 ## Transaction Dataset
 Id; Date; Buy; Saldo; BTC